mguachun/ghibli-fetch/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project is deployed with Github Pages.

+##Fork and Clone:
+Fork and clone this project into your terminal.
+Once downloaded, drop this project into your code editor of your choosing.
+In the terminal of your code editor, run npm start to start a local server and run the Studio Ghibli Collection.

 ## Available Scripts

 In the project directory, you can run: